storacha/specs/w3-account.md

 note over Space,Email:can:*<br/>with: did:key:z7Gf…xSpace
 ```

-> On first run, application creates a new namespace and delegates full authority to the user account.
-For the simplicity we omit steps where application first requests access from an account before deciding to create new space.
+> On first run, an application creates a new namespace and delegates full authority to the user account.
+For simplicity we omit steps where the application first requests access from an account before deciding to create a new space.

 ### Delegating capabilities